 Ideas for ceremony: Celebrate the outer and inner fire with a bonfire.
 Play, drum and dance with your friends and loved ones.
 Gather fresh herbs like Lavender and Rosemary and gift them to the fire with your deepest wishes.
-Make an altar of light, gratitude, and abundance.
+Make an fertility altar of light, gratitude, and abundance.
 Leave a sun wheel mandala offering on the earth.
-Infuse it with prayers for peace on our planet.
+Infuse it with prayers for peace and healing on our planet.

-Fall Equinox is a time to strengthen and build our inner life, a time to count our blessings and to seek balance.
+Fall Equinox is a time to strengthen and build our inner life, a time to count our blessings, and to seek balance.
 The animals gather and prepare for winter as cold weather and shorter days are fast approaching.

 Common themes associated with the Autumn Equinox are: Emotional healing, death and rebirth, letting go, gathering, embracing darkness and light, balance, gratitude, and starting over.

 Winter Solstice celebrates the presence of spirit and the power of faith and hope that our dreams will come into manifestation.
-It is a time of patience, like that of an expectant mother who can sense the spirit of the child within but must wait until the first indication that physical life is truly within her.
+It is a time of patience, like that of an expectant mother who can sense the soul of the child within but must wait for the first indication that physical life is truly within her.
 Rest is necessary for the growth that comes later in the season.